 First Schedule

-Read with Articles 1 and 2 of the Constitution, the First Schedule of the Constitution of India contains the names of the states and the union territories and their respective territories.
+The First Schedule of the Constitution relates to the boundaries of the states and the union territories.
+It also includes the boundaries and territorial limits of the country.
 At present, there are 28 states and 8 union territories in the Union of India.

 Second Schedule

 The Second Schedule contains provisions regarding the salaries and allowances payable to the President, Governors of States, Speaker and Deputy Speaker of Lok Sabha, Chairman and Deputy Chairman of Rajya Sabha and Judges of Supreme Court and High Courts.
-It consists of following parts:
+It consists of the following parts:

 • Part A deals with provisions relating to the President and the Governors of States

-• Part C contains provisions as to the Speaker and the Deputy Speaker of the House of People, Chairman and Deputy Chairman of the Council of States, Speaker and Deputy Speaker of the Legislative Assembly and the Chairman and Deputy Chairman of the Legislative Council of a State.
+• Part C contains provisions as to the Speaker and the Deputy Speaker of the House of People, the Chairman and Deputy Chairman of the Council of States, the Speaker and Deputy Speaker of the Legislative Assembly and the Chairman and Deputy Chairman of the Legislative Council of a State.

 • Part D contains provisions relating to the judges of the Supreme Court and the High Court.